vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/mkdocs-plugins/index.md

 1. Note that the feature `navigation.indexes` comes with Material theme already to the work of this plugin.

-The merged section page show the section’s title from the _directory name_, not the attached page’s title.
+The merged section page shows the section’s title from the _directory name_, not the attached page’s title.

 ![Using the Section Index plugin, before and after applying](nav_section_index.png)